cbtsao47/react-course-notes/intro-to-jsx/notes.md

 - A useful component is a reusable one.
 This often means making it configurable or customizable.
 This can be done with props.
 - props are for `configuring` the component
 - props are NOT mutable

+* ways to pass props
+  1. string
+  2. inside `{}`
+  3. with booleans, we can just pass the props without value, it defaults to `true`